digiltd/oh-rtd-test/Samples-REST.md

 ### PHP

+Accessing REST API via PHP.
 Simple PHP function to post a command to a switch using the REST interface.

 _Send command to an item:_